hashxim/hconMD/Work_MD/Learning How to Learn.md

 The crowded bumpers of the focus mode and the previous patterns you built can create a sort of rut that prevents you from springing to a new place where the solution might be found.
 Its like installing a roadblock because of the way you were initially looking at something.

 # Sinking
 This is when someone blindly start working on homework without reading the text book.
 Understanding how to obtain real solutions is important in learning.
-Learning a new subject means not learning the basic chunk but also sele
+Learning a new subject means not learning the basic chunk but also knowing how to select and use different chunks.
+The best way to learn is by practicing jumping back and forth between problems and situations that require different techniques or strategies.

+# Interleaving

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk0MDY3MTk3LDk3NzM5NTkyLC04MDc5Nz
-E3MTksNDUxNTIyNDMyXX0=
+eyJoaXN0b3J5IjpbMjE0NjIyMzQwNSw5NzczOTU5MiwtODA3OT
+cxNzE5LDQ1MTUyMjQzMl19
 -->